diogoaurelio/schedoscopeWiki/Test-Framework.md

 based on small, manually defined datasets.
 For this reason, the framework offers the possibility to precisely specify a dataset in a row-by-row manner.
-Because this process can be of course somehow tedious, the framework supports the user by (i) typechecking / autocompletion of input data fields during specification and (ii) default value generation for non-specified input fields.
+Because this process can be of course somehow tedious, the framework supports the user by (1) typechecking / autocompletion of input data fields during specification and (2) default value generation for non-specified input fields.
-In addition, existing test input resources (e.g. sample data files) can be loaded from classpath.
+In addition, existing test input resources (e.g. sample data files) can be configured comfortably.

 ## Manual Specification

 To stick with the above example, let's say we want to test a view called _Restaurants_ (taken from the tutorial), which holds information about restaurants in Hamburg extracted from Open Street Map nodes.
-This view nees another view called _Nodes_ as input; its (simplified) definition looks like
+This view needs another view called _Nodes_ as input; its (simplified) definition looks like

     case class Nodes(